brunoerg/mutation-core/README.md

 ./mutation-core mutate -f=path/to/file
 ```

-Generate mutants for a specific PR (it will only create mutants for the touched code):
+Generate mutants for a specific PR (it will only create mutants for the touched code.
+You should run it into Bitcoin Core folder):
 ```sh
 ./mutation-core mutate -p=PR_NUMBER
 ```